pwlypandapants/Spindle/Familiars 2.md

 “It would be unfortunate for us!!”
-Zach screeched in a voice that betrayed his panic.
+Zeke screeched in a voice that betrayed his panic.
 “You need to get out of here!
 My parents will be home soon, Jack probably called someone about you already.
 Who knows who’s on their way!?
 You need to leave!”

-“Zachary Brian Philips!” scolded Joyce.
+“Ezekiel Brian Philips!” scolded Joyce.
 “Settle down!
 You are being ridiculous.”

-Her admonishment silenced Zach so completely he didn’t even have a thought run through his head.
+Her admonishment silenced Zeke so completely he didn’t even have a thought run through his head.
 “Ixanae, while my friend here is a walking, talking overreaction right now, he’s not wrong.
-We need to get you somewhere you won’t be seen while we figure out what the heck is going on,” she continued with a dismissive gesture in Zach’s direction.
+We need to get you somewhere you won’t be seen while we figure out what the heck is going on,” she continued with a dismissive gesture in Zeke’s direction.